PseudoDevs/IamGhost/abmd1.md

-Last updated: 2024-04-08 12:35:21
+Last updated: 2024-04-08 12:35:56
-Random Quote: I'll have to take a page from Robert's book, not that he ever read one.  -  Stannis Baratheon
+Random Quote: So Robin?
+Guess who nailed the chick from "Metro News One" last night! - Barney Stinson